AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/50-tiling.md

         \caption{Tree of valence 4.}
     \end{subfigure}%%
     \hspace{0.03\textwidth}
-    \caption{Shown are the distances between randomly selected tiles for two tiling methods -- the tree method (which this section primarily concerns) and a simple square tessellating method.}
+    \caption{Shown are the distances between randomly selected tiles for two tiling methods -- the tree method (which this section primarily concerns) and a simple square tessellating method.
+Valence and depth parameters were chosen so that the number of tiles are comparable.}
     \label{fig:tiling-avg-dist-comparison}
 \end{figure}